-Finding a new job requires a large amount of time and dedication as does writing a CV, we spend a lot of our time at work so securing a job carrying out important tasks that you enjoy alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
-Then we must consider the commute, the hours, the benefits, the industry and prospects, the list goes on.
+Finding a new job requires a large amount of time and dedication as does writing a CV that stands out.
+We spend a lot of our time at work, so securing a job carrying out important tasks that you enjoy, alongside people that you like collaborating with at a salary that fits with your lifestyle is important.
+Then we must consider the commute, hours, benefits, industry and prospects, the list goes on.

 Finding a new role

 When you spot a new role pop up online, it’s easy to get carried away and let that trigger finger click the apply button without giving much thought.
 You may question why you have not heard anything back despite clicking the apply button thirty times already this week.

 How to write a CV and understanding what a CV should look like is an important part of being considered for a job.
 Spend some time to get it right, your future self will thank you.